ashutosh294/Inc42/nextjs/README.md

       - name: Run Prettier
         run: npx prettier --check .

-## Additional Information
+## Continuous Deployment

-Add any additional information or instructions relevant to your Next.js application here.
+Next.js Component:

+ create a workflow file in the .github/workflows/ directory of your Next.js component's repository.
+Name the file something like nextjs-ci-cd.yml